pedrohosoares/laravel-vue-patterns/README.md

 - 7 - Run the php artisan serve
 - 8 - Look the blog in url base: http://localhost:8000

+Obs: The project don't have a visual interface for insert or update the post in view, but, the methods CRUD are there.

+You to make tests with:
+- php artisan test

 This project is a example of Services, Repositories and DDD, so, you can view the structure of folders and code.

 Enjoy!!!